lucia-auth/lucia/documentation/src/pages/learn/start-here/getting-started.md

 ### Hooks

 Create a server hooks file (`src/hooks.server.ts`) and import the `auth` module.
 Create and export a handle function with `handleHooks()` method.
-This will handle token refresh and sign out requests, as well as exposing the user's data to the client.
+This will expose some endpoints (like for refreshing sessions) and will provide the client with the current user.

 ```ts
 // hooks.server.ts